How to Count in French: Everything You Need to Learn French Numbers Fast

 How to Practice Counting in French

-- Watch French documentaries.
-Documentaries abound in numbers, usually complicated ones featuring growth or decline over time and tons of years.
+• Watch French documentaries.
+Documentaries abound in numbers, usually complicated ones featuring growth or decline over time and lots of different years.
 Try to watch documentaries like this and write out any numbers they mention.

 French numbers can be puzzling even to advanced students, yet learning them is a rewarding experience that will put another piece of the French puzzle into place.